 Bishop William (Bill) Muhm, son of the late James and Anne Muhm, was born in Billings, MT, in 1957 and raised in Denver, CO.
 He earned a Bachelor of Science degree (B.S.) in Business Administration from Colorado State University in 1980.
 He attended Officer Candidate School (OCS) in Newport, RI, and was commissioned an Ensign in the Navy Supply Corps in July 1981.
 After graduating from Navy Supply Corps School, he served aboard USS BELLEAU WOOD (LHA-3), making two Western Pacific (WESTPAC) deployments, and an assignment to the Naval Air Engineering Station in Lakehurst, NJ.
 After release from active duty, he worked as an accountant.
 From 1986-1989, he also served as a Navy Reserve Supply Corps Officer.

 In 1989, Bishop Muhm entered the minor seminary for the Archdiocese of New York, under the Co-Sponsored Seminarian Program (CSP), a vocations partnership between the AMS and participating U.S. dioceses and religious communities.
 He graduated from St. Joseph’s Seminary (Dunwoodie) in Yonkers, NY, and was ordained a priest in 1995 by John Cardinal O’Connor.
-Father Muhm served in the Archdiocese of New York at parishes in Ossining and Staten Island.
+Bishop Muhm served in the Archdiocese of New York at parishes in Ossining and Staten Island.
 From 1996 to 1998, he served as a Navy Reserve Chaplain with Fleet Hospital 22.

 In 1998, Bishop Muhm returned to active duty as a Navy chaplain.
 His assignments included Naval Air Facility Atsugi, Japan; USS WASP (LHD-1), making an extended post-9/11 deployment in the Arabian Sea; postgraduate studies at Jesuit School of Theology at Berkeley, CA; Training Support Center Great Lakes, IL; 1st Marine Division, deploying to Anbar Province, Iraq; U.S. Naval Academy, Annapolis, MD; USS BONHOMME RICHARD (LHD-6)/CTF-76, home ported in Sasebo, Japan; 2nd Marine Logistics Group, Camp Lejeune, NC; and II Marine Expeditionary Force, Camp Lejeune.
-Father Muhm retired from the Navy on May 1, 2018 with the rank of Navy Captain.
+Bishop Muhm retired from the Navy on May 1, 2018 with the rank of Navy Captain.

 Bishop Muhm’s military awards include the Legion of Merit, Meritorious Service Medal with two gold stars, Navy Commendation Medal with gold star, and Navy Achievement Medal with gold star, and Fleet Marine Force Officer Qualification.